AdityaNG/GTA_ASSIGNMENT/README.md

 ### Deliverables
 1. Report on basics of Neo4j
-2. sample database creation and access commands with atleast 5 objects/nodes
+2. Sample database creation and access commands with atleast 5 objects/nodes
 3. Implementation and Interpretation of the problem and its solution

 ## Assignment 3 (4 marks)